PlummersSoftwareLLC/Primes/Prime6502Assembly/solution_3/README.md

 The following applies to the implementation embedded in this solution:

 - It runs a sieve of size 250,000 instead of 1,000,000.
 The reason is that the breadboard computer doesn't have enough RAM to hold more prime number candidates.
-(More actually it does, but half of its RAM is not used.)
+(More accurately stated: it does, but half of its RAM is not used.)
 - It uses a bitmap to keep track of prime number candidates.
 The bitmap only contains entries for odd numbers.
 This means that the total sieve buffer is 250,000/2/8 = 15,625 bytes in size.
 - The implementation uses a pointer consisting of a 16-bit (low byte/high byte) memory address pointer, and a bit index.
 The current factor is kept in a byte value and a bit number.
 The actual factor can thus be calculated using 8 * &lt;byte value&gt; + &lt;bit number&gt;.
 - This solution uses a number of features that are only available on the 65c02, not on the original 6502.
 These include unindexed indirect zero page addressing, and branch always - although the latter via the assembler's respective optimization option.